 Netherlands Enterprise Agency, RVO

-Do you work with F-gases the Netherlands?
+Do you work with refrigerants such as F-gases, hydrocarbons, COâ‚‚ or ammonia in the Netherlands?
+For example, because you are a refrigeration, air conditioning, or heat pump technician?
 Then you must have the right certificates.
 F-gases (fluorinated greenhouse gases) are synthetic refrigerants that contribute to global warming.
+COâ‚‚, propane, and ammonia are examples of natural refrigerants.

-• cooling, air-conditioning, and heat-pump equipment
+• cooling, climate control equipment, and heat-pump equipment

 • high-voltage switches